Baker City vacation rentals

 Eastern Oregon’s temperate, four-season climate does swing from hot to cold and wet to dry, but extremes are rare.
 The summer sees the warmest and longest days, which is great if you want to explore the nearby hiking trails or go for a drive on the Hells Canyon Scenic Byway.
 It can get very crowded from June through August, so you may want to book your Baker City vacation rentals well in advance.
 During the spring and fall, things are a bit quieter and you can see the surrounding areas explode into a sea of colors as spring flowers bloom or autumn foliage erupts in reds and golds.
 The weather can get pretty cold in the winter, but this is a good time to explore Baker City at its quietest.

-What are the top things to do in Baker City?
+Top things to do in Baker City

 The National Historic Oregon Trail Interpretive Center